Olympus Dining - Redfern

 When we order substantial entrees, I prefer a lighter main and fish is always a good option.
 We decided to get a half portion (400g) of the wood-fired Coral Trout.
 Soft fillets of coral trout with crispy, charred skin and zingy herb and yoghurt sauce to pair.

 For a side salad, we loved the Pantzarosalata (beetroot salad with walnut skordalia).
 Even if you’re not a fan of beetroot, I recommend getting this side because it was just SO good!
-Chunks of perfectly al dente beetroot interspersed with thinner ribbons, fresh mint and the skordalia, which is a traditional Greek dip made with walnut, stale bread and lots of garlic.
+Ruby wedges and ribbons of perfectly al dente beetroot, fresh mint and the skordalia - a traditional Greek dip made with walnut, stale bread and lots of garlic.
 It was texturally perfect and we couldn’t stop reaching for the dressing.

 Finish with…

-I adore figs and to finish, the Frozen Yoghurt with fig leaf oil was calling out my name.
-This dessert is served simply, somehow the yoghurt swirls like it’s a meringue, topped with an oil that’s so vibrant, it’s almost neon.
+I adore figs and to finish, the Frozen Yoghurt with fig leaf oil called our name (LOUDLY).
+This dessert is served simply - somehow the yoghurt swirls like a meringue, topped with an oil that’s so vibrant, it’s almost neon.
 Candied chunks of figs are spooned on top with a hint of salt.
 Every bite was balanced in a way I never imagined frozen yoghurt could be - this dessert is a masterpiece.